apache/brpc/docs/en/redis_client.md

 16878 gejun     20   0 48136 2520 1004 R 99.9  0.0   9:52.33 redis-server
 ```

-We can see a tremendous drop of QPS compared to single connection and the redis-server has reached full CPU usage.
-The reason is that each time only one request from a connection can be read by the redis-server, which greatly increases the cost of IO operation.
+We can see a tremendous drop of QPS compared to the one using single connection above, and the redis-server has reached the CPU cap.
+The cause is that each time only one request can be read from a connection by the redis-server, which significantly increases cost of IO operations.
+This is also the peak performance of a hiredis client.

 # Command Line Interface

-example/redis_c++/redis_cli is a command line tool just like the official CLI, which shows the ability of brpc to handle the redis protocol.
-When you encounter an unexpected result from redis-server using brpc, you should try this CLI to debug interactively.
+[example/redis_c++/redis_cli](https://github.com/brpc/brpc/blob/master/example/redis_c%2B%2B/redis_cli.cpp) is a command line tool similar to the official CLI, demostrating brpc's capability to talk with redis servers.
+When unexpected results are got from a redis-server using a brpc client, you can debug with this tool interactively as well.

+Like the official CLI, `redis_cli <command>` runs the command directly, and `-server` which is address of the redis-server can be specified.

 ```
 $ ./redis_cli